 The length of time to complete the PhD degree varies by student.
 In general, our students aim to complete their degrees within four to five years, depending on the amount of time they can devote to the program.
 The degree has been completed in as few as three years but can take five or more.

-In addition to working with an advisor and dissertation committee, our PhD students work closely with the PhD program director and PhD program manager throughout their degree program to devise their plan of study, apply for opportunities like scholarships and internships, and obtain funding for travel to conferences and meetings.
+In addition to working with a faculty advisor and dissertation committee, our PhD students work closely with the PhD program director and PhD program manager throughout their degree program to devise their plan of study, apply for opportunities like scholarships and internships, and obtain funding for travel to conferences and meetings.